jsindorf/jsindorf.github.io/_pages/graduate/eee598rl_page.md

 ---

 ## About
 Reinforcement Learning (RL) reduces the mathematical complexity of robotic tasks such as reaching by rewarding or penalizing a system through a series of training tasks.
 This project improves the reproducibility of a RL project revolving around real reaching tasks with a UR5 arm.
 Overall, two methods of RL were applied to the UR5, being trust region policy optimization (TRPO) and proximal policy optimization (PPO).
-These then trained in real time on the UR5 hardware, successfully training the UR5 arm to reach specific points in a 2D space optimally.
+These then trained in real time on the UR5 hardware, successfully training the UR5 arm to reach specific points in a 2D space optimally. <br><br>
 For more in depth description and visualization refer to the Final Presentation and the Project Write-up.
 ## Keywords
 Reinforcement Learning, Python, UR5, Ubuntu, Virtual Machine, GitHub, Docker